 ….continued from Impressions of Adelaide

 A quick stopover at the Visitors Centre was needed to purchase our park passes.
-In the centre they had a great exhibition of animal skins and rock samples, it was quite the educational experience and would be very interesting for children (as everything is hands on).
+In the center they had a great exhibition of animal skins and rock samples, it was quite an educational experience and would be very interesting for children (as everything is hands-on).

 Only one kilometer along the road was a beautifully kept lighthouse that had been built in 1909 to try and put a stop to the large number of vessels that had been coming to grief nearby.

 Walking down the boardwalk we encountered a large colony of New Zealand Fur Seals that were lazing on and around the rocks.
 There was a very pungent fishy smell but you couldn’t stop smiling at these magnificent creatures up close in the wild.

 Admirals Arch was at the bottom of the boardwalk and made for a great snapshot as there were some seals perched below.